tiacsys/bridle/doc/bridle/gs_installing.rst

    characters.

 #.
 If you want to build and program applications from the command line, define
-   the environment variables for the *GNU Arm Embedded toolchain*.
+   the environment variables for the *Arm GNU toolchain*.
 Depending on your operating system:

     .. tabs::